auth0/docs/articles/tokens/guides/manage-application-signing-key.md

 You can rotate your application signing key using either the Auth0 Dashboard or Management API.
 To learn more, see [Rotate Application Signing Keys](/dashboard/guides/tenants/rotate-application-signing-keys).

 ::: warning
+Make sure you have updated your application with the new key before you revoke the previous key.

-Rotating your application signing key will cause all your applications to require the signing key currently in queue for validating new tokens.
-All previously-validated tokens will still be valid with the previous key until the previous key is revoked.
+All tokens signed with the previous key will still be valid until the previous key is revoked.
 :::

 ## Manage your application signing keys